-Sometimes it’s easy to let things slide off your priority list, but taking care of your personal health should not be one of those…especially a non-healing wound.
+Sometimes it’s easy to let things slide off your priority list, but taking care of your personal health should not be one of those especially a wound that is not healing.
 Wounds that linger for 30 days need the attention of a doctor who specializes in wound care.

 The Wound Healing Center of Bucyrus Hospital specializes in the latest therapies for hard to heal wounds and includes hyperbaric oxygen therapy.
 Our doctors are experts in the field and our staff is specially trained to offer a personal care program that will get you back to the life that you remember.